 Flying to Surat Thani

 Surat Thani airport is served by THAI, Nok Air, Thai AirAsia and Thai Lion Air, with airfares being far more affordable than flying to Samui.
 The flight from Bangkok to Surat Thani takes 70 minutes.
-Surat Thani airport is around 30km north of Surat Thani town.
+Surat Thani airport is around 30 km west of Surat Thani town.
 You could book an all-in "fly and ferry" ticket through Nok Air or Air Asia, which also includes a minibus transfer to the pier, or you could take a bus from the airport to Talad Kaset 2 Station in Surat and buy your ferry ticket from a travel agent.

 Check international flight schedules and prices to Surat Thani

 Chumphon's small airport is located 35 km north of town and served only by Nok Air, which does offer an all-in "fly and ferry" ticket to Ko Tao.
 Otherwise you can grab a minibus to town and book your ferry tickets there.